Siphenathi/GenericRepo.Dapper.Wrapper/README.md

 ------------ | ------------
 Id | Id is a table key
-primarykeyName | primarykeyName is a key Column name. namesOfPropertiesToBeExcluded | names of columns that cannot be changed/columns that are keys.
-You can provide as many as you want.
+primarykeyName | primarykeyName is a key Column name. namesOfPropertiesToBeExcluded | names of columns that it's value cannot be changed/columns that are keys ie Composite key, Id Number, Foreign Key, Candidate Key etc. You can provide as many as you want.
 T entity | T represent the table/entity.

 ```C#